Nenzyz/obsidian-integration/README.md

 Copyright (c) 2022 Atlassian US, Inc.

 `Obsidian Confluence Integration Plugin` is an open-source plugin for [Obsidian.md](https://obsidian.md/) that allows you to publish markdown content from Obsidian to [Atlassian Confluence](https://www.atlassian.com/software/confluence).
 It supports [Obsidian markdown extensions](https://help.obsidian.md/How+to/Format+your+notes) for richer content and includes a CLI for pushing markdown files from the command line.
-Currently, the plugin only supports Atlassian Cloud instances.
+The plugin supports both Atlassian Cloud and Server instances.

 ## Features